Lorelei (film)

-Lorelei is a 2020 American drama film written and directed by Sabrina Doyle in her feature debut.
-It stars Pablo Schreiber, Jena Malone, Amelia Borgerding, Parker Pascoe-Sheppard, Chancellor Perry and Martin Hernandez.
+Lorelei is a 2020 American drama film written and directed by Sabrina Doyle in her feature directorial debut.
+It stars Pablo Schreiber, Jena Malone, Amelia Borgerding, Parker Pascoe-Sheppard, Chancellor Perry, and Gretchen Corbett.

-It had its world premiere at the Deauville American Film Festival on September 9, 2020.
-It was released on July 30, 2021, by Vertical Entertainment.
+Lorelei had its world premiere at the Deauville American Film Festival on September 9, 2020, and was theatrically released in the United States on July 30, 2021.